vladdeSV/gm_extensions/SPEC.md

 * `value<pointer<buffer>>`
   * Note: A `value` type specifier must not be a type defined by [GMETD](#gamemaker-libaray-extension-type-declarations).
 Usage of a `value` type specifier should not be used unless strictly required by the function, such as a pointer to a buffer or [any other type used by GMS](https://docs.yoyogames.com/source/dadiospice/002_reference/001_gml%20language%20overview/typeof.html).
   * As there is no clear specification of how `value` should be defined, it is up to the developer to ensure the type is clear and consistent with previous implementations of `value` type specifiers.

+### Array reference marker

+If an argument of the type `array` will be be modified by reference, then the type must be prefixed with an ampersand `&`.
+If the type is not modified by reference then it should not be declared with an array reference marker.

 ## Examples of function declarations